steamship-plugins/csv-blockifier/DEPLOYING.md

 This repository auto-deploys to Steamship when new versions are pushed.

+Production Deployments occur upon:
-* Pushing to `main` deploys to your production account on `api.steamship.com`
+* Pushes to `main`
-* Pushing to `vA.B.C` deploys to your production account on `api.steamship.com`
+* Pushes to any SemVer-style tag, prefixed with `v` (`vA.B.C`)

+Staging deployments occur upon:
-* Pushing to `staging` deploys to your staging account (if configured)
+* Pushes to branch `staging`

+When pushing to a SemVer-style tag, the tag's version must match the version contained within `steamship.json`.

+New versions of a Steamship App or Plugin automatically become the "default" version.
+Unless an instance specifically requests a version, this default version will be used.

+## Deployment Setup

-That deployment is parameterized by the following information:
+Automated deployments are parameterized by the following information:

 * The `handle` property of `steamship.json`
 * The `version` property of `steamship.json`